microsoft/fabricrealtimelab/modules/module05a.md

 ## 3. Add ForEach activity

-Add a ForEach activity to the pipeline.
-Connect the *On Success* event on the Lookup activity to the ForEach by dragging from the *On Success* checkbox on the right side of the activity to the ForEach activity.
-On the settings tab of the ForEach, set the *Items* to:
+Add a *ForEach* activity to the pipeline.
+Connect the *On Success* event on the *Lookup* activity to the *ForEach* by dragging from the *On Success* checkbox on the right side of the activity to the *ForEach* activity.
+On the settings tab of the *ForEach*, set the *Items* to:

 ```text
 @activity('Get WaterMark').output.value